der-test/magicmirror-docs/Jessie Lite Install Guide.md

 ## First Update your Linux:

-`sudo apt-get update`
+`sudo apt update`

-`sudo apt-get upgrade`
+`sudo apt upgrade`

-## Install Xserver, LXDE-gui and lightdm:
+## Install Xserver, LXDE-gui, lightdm, git and the missing packages, autohiding the mouse cursor with unclutter:

-`sudo apt-get install xinit xserver-xorg`
+`sudo apt install xinit xserver-xorg lxde-core lightdm git libxss1 libnss3 unclutter`

-`sudo apt-get install lxde-core`

-`sudo apt-get install lightdm`

 ## Let the LXDE-gui autostart:

 `sudo raspi-config`

 go to "Boot Options" and change boot to "Desktop" or "Desktop Autologin"

-## Install git to get the MagicMirror code:

-`sudo apt-get install git`

-## Install the missing packages:

-`sudo apt-get install libxss1`

-`sudo apt-get install libnss3`

-## Autohiding the Mouse Cursor with unclutter:

-`sudo apt-get install unclutter`

 ## Get and install MagicMirror with the Automatic Installer: